le-gonzo/data-sync-refinery/README.md

         - `/loaders`: (Expand with individual files when created) Includes classes for loading the transformed data into desired destinations.
         - `etl_runner.py`: Orchestrates the end-to-end ETL process, linking extractors, transformers, and loaders.
     - `/tests`: Directory for all unit and integration tests.
 (Expand on specifics when you have detailed tests)
-    - `config.py`: Configuration settings for the ETL processes, such as data source details and connection parameters.
+    - `config.ini`: Configuration settings for the ETL processes, such as data source details and connection parameters.
     - `main.py`: The main entry point for executing ETL jobs.
     - `README.md`: The document you're currently reading.
 Provides an overview and instructions for the project.